-DAY 3 (Must be Friday) we got a late start, as more in our party started to adjust to Hawaii time.
+DAY 3 (Must be Friday) We got a late start, as more in our party started to adjust to Hawaii time.
 We headed west to Waimea Canyon.
 After driving to a few lookouts we came to the end of the road and set off on what we thought was an “easy one mile family hike”.
 Little did we know what we were getting into.
 We found the trail marking for a one mile hike and set off happily, humming a little tune.
 We were soon thinking this wasn’t quite what we had expected.
 The first half-mile was a good bit rockier and muddier than we’d expected.
 There were some pretty views, but not much different than we’d seen from the overviews.
 But surely, we thought, the view at the end must be spectacular.
 So we traveled on, as the ground got muddier and the trail got steeper, until we were climbing hand over hand, over logs, up steep slopes.
 All the while we were thinking “I’m really surprised the guidebook called this an easy family hike”.

 The Value of Travel Journals

 The above paragraph was written in our travel journal in the safety of our Kauai hotel room on the evening after our misadventure on that beautiful island.
 We had started what was supposed to be a short hike to a waterfall but had turned into an overland adventure when we started from the wrong parking lot.
-While my wife wrote the words above, our close still were covered with the red clay mud of Kauai.
+While my wife wrote the words above, our clothes still were covered with the red clay mud of Kauai.

 How to write a Travel Journal

 If you are going to write a travel journal then I would suggest you:

 - Make sure a journal and pen are on your packing list.
 You can use any notebook or your computer or smartphone.